Organization - International Health Service

 • Post-trip medical care.
 Three out of 10 people who travel to tropical or subtropical countries get symptoms, and one in three needs to go to the Tropical Medicine consultation after the trip.
 This consultation treats travelers or migrants from countries in the tropics who return with some travel-related symptoms.

 It is a specialist consultation that takes into account the origin of the traveler, his / her route and the most important and probable illnesses that he / she may have.
 Symptoms commonly present in these patients include tropical fever (malaria, dengue, zika, and other imported infectious diseases), skin lesions, and traveler's diarrhea, among others.
 Hospital Clínic de Barcelona, as a third-level reference center, receives a large number of patients of high complexity.
-It is a service integrated into CatSalut's health coverage.
+It is a department integrated into CatSalut's health coverage.

 • Medical care during the trip.
-The International Health Service has recently developed a telemedicine support platform for travelers who develop health problems while traveling to tropical and subtropical countries.
+The International Health Department has recently developed a telemedicine support platform for travelers who develop health problems while traveling to tropical and subtropical countries.
 Telemedicine is activated through the 'FAMBA' mobile application, which connects to the hospital's specialist medical team.
-With this application, the traveler can contact, if necessary, a doctor specializing in Tropical Medicine Service for a second opinion or as advice on travel-related issues that are not urgent.
+With this application, the traveler can contact, if necessary, a doctor specializing in Tropical Medicine Department for a second opinion or as advice on travel-related issues that are not urgent.
 25-30% of people who go to the tropics show symptoms of illness during their trip, and about half seek medical attention at that time.
 The post-trip group visits about 1,500 travelers each year, who have illnesses acquired on return from their trips.
 5-10% require hospitalization to treat complications from imported tropical diseases that can be serious.

 • AISBE Tropical Medicine and International Health Working Group (Barcelona Esquerra Integral Health Area)